“I Believe in Good Health but I Really Love Bacon“

 Father Peter Fitzgibbons

 You can read all of Father Fitzgibbons’ sermons by going to annunciationcatholicalbemarle.com and clicking on “Blog” then “Categories” then “Sermon Notes.”
 On a cell phone: click on “Blog” and then “Menu.”
-Scroll to the bottom of the screen and click on “Categories.”
-Sermon Notes are also available on the church Facebook page at ola.catholic.church.
+Scroll to the bottom and click on “Categories.”
+Sermon Notes are also available on the Church’s Facebook page at ola.catholic.church.
 Click on “Groups” and then “Sermon Notes.”